Mexican Christmas Tree Ornaments

 Decorate a Hispanic Christmas Tree

 Celebrate your Mexican heritage with Christmas tree ornaments that showcase your Mexican pride.
 There are plenty of iconic Hispanic decorations that you can get for your tree or make your own.

 I lived along the Texas-Mexican border for 11 years.
-Christmas was a festive time of tamales, Christmas songs played by a mariachi band and handmade paper flowers.
+Christmas was a festive time of tamales, Christmas songs played by a mariachi band, and handmade paper flowers.

 There are many icons that remind us of our roots.
 Deck your Christmas tree with Mexican flags, poinsettias, sombreros, miniature pinatas, mariachi figures and cornhusk angels.
 Everyone will delight in the feelings it evokes at Christmas.